bungle/web.php/README.markdown

 (most of the web.php's core), and sometimes object oriented way of doing things stands out the best (e.g. views, and forms).
 PHP also allows us to mix procedural, and object oriented programming with functional programming.
 We tend to write the client code first, so that we can see how it looks like, before we go actually implementing the thing.
 In that process we usually try different paradigms.
-It's might come to taste, but we tend to like procedural / functional way of doing things cleaner (less abstraction and encapsulation, but also more to the point solutions with less code).
+It might come to taste, but we tend to like procedural / functional way of doing things cleaner (less abstraction and encapsulation, but also more to the point solutions with less code).
 So basically we do use object oriented as we see it fit, but not exclusively.